tomaskraus/clogtest/README.md

 ## clogtest

 **Console-log-test**, or **clogtest** is a command line application for testing output assertions.
-It runs a javascript file and tests its standard output againts expected values written in the special comments (`//=>`) in that file.
+It runs a javascript file and tests a match between file's output and patterns written in the special comments (`//=>`) in that file.

 _Clogtest's_ main purpose is to test code examples before they're copy-pasted to the documentation.